 This matter came before the European Court of Human Rights and concerned whether maintaining the interlocutory injunction from the British Court of Appeal, despite all the backdoor publications and revelation of the information in the book, violated Article 10 of the European Convention on Human Rights (“ECHR”).

-The Court held that the injunction against the publication of the book did violate Article 10 because it was not necessary in a democratic society, i.e. the injunction was no longer sufficient in balancing national security interests versus freedom of expression after all the subsidiary publications had essentially published the same type of information that Spycatcher contained.
+The Court in plenary session held that the injunction against the publication of the book did violate Article 10 because it was not necessary in a democratic society, i.e. the injunction was no longer sufficient in balancing national security interests versus freedom of expression after all the subsidiary publications had essentially published the same type of information that Spycatcher contained.
 The Court reasoned that while “injunctions were sought at the outset, inter alia, to preserve the secret character of information that ought to be kept secret,” this was not necessary once the material was no longer secret particularly in light of its publication in the United States. [para.
 55]